 The Telehealth Services Analysis provides stakeholders with information to understand telehealth services prior to the onset of COVID-19, and the impact the pandemic has had on telehealth service use since March 2020.
-This report is updated every two months to enable users to track trends in telehealth services over time and the impact on cost and utilization.
+This report is updated regularly to enable users to track trends in telehealth services over time and the impact on cost and utilization.
+Please contact us at firstname.lastname@example.org for questions.

-- Mental health conditions remain the most frequent diagnosis for telehealth services and increased from 33% to 49% of all visits from the pre-COVID time period.
+- Mental health conditions remain the most frequent diagnosis for telehealth services and increased from approximately 30% pre-COVID to a little over 50% of all visits between March and July 2020.

 - Provider Type: